gmcortes

 Accepting New Graduate Students

 I am an Associate Professor in the Department of Economics.
-My primary research field is Labour Economics, with a focus on occupational mobility, technological change, wage inequality, skill transferability and the task content of occupations.
+My primary research field is Labour Economics, with a focus on occupational mobility, technological change, wage inequality, the task content of occupations, and firm heterogeneity.
+I am also interested in the relationship between aggregate business cycle conditions and individual-level human capital acquisition.
 I joined York University in 2017 and previously held an Assistant Professor position at the University of Manchester.

 More...